dr-matt-smith/2021-frameworks-test2-starter-project/README.md

 (4-1)
 add a new String `role` property to the User entity

-HINT: use `make:crud User` and add the new property
+HINT: use `make:entity User` and add the new property

 (4-2)
 change the `getRoles()` method to simply return the string role wrapped in an array: